Luko22/LaudoMobile/README.md

-This repo is for a robotic car project I am doing on my own I plan to gradually give the vehicle automated characteristics
+This repo is for a robotic car project I am doing on my own/n I plan to gradually give the vehicle automated characteristics

 Step 1: Make it functional